Employers

 Settlement agreements

-People aged 16 or 17 years may sign settlement agreements to resolve a dispute with an employer.
+People aged 16 or 17 years may sign settlement agreements to resolve a with an employer.
 These agreements will still be final and binding.
 If the employee is under 16, a guardian can sign the agreement on their behalf.

 Employees under 20 years old